As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 It’s the resolution that is widely available for a lot of people, simply because more creators and companies are using it for their programs.
-There’s nothing wrong about it, and 720p remains the standard for HDTV, so you’re sure to get a great viewing experience.
+There’s nothing wrong with it, and 720p remains the standard for HDTV, so you’re sure to get a great viewing experience.

 However, if you want to take your viewing experience to the next level, having twice the number of pixels on your screen will do the trick.

 If you’re planning to use your TV for Blu-ray or game consoles, like PS4 or Xbox, you’re better off at 1080p.
 Companies designed these videos and games to provide you with an immersive experience.
-Also, since all the content is in Blu-ray disc, you don’t have to worry about the bandwidth needed for broadcast.
+Also, since all the content is in Blu-ray discs, you don’t have to worry about the bandwidth needed for broadcast.